Recommended Links and Places

 [map],

 named in honour of Wallis's post-war designs.
-On Wild Goose Drive, there is the
+On Wild Goose Drive, there was the Barnes Wallis Community Centre but it appears that this is now closed and has become a children's nursery.

 -